Why Quality Supplementation Matters

 When Should You Start a Prenatal?

-If you’re thinking about trying to conceive, it’s ideal to start a prenatal 3–6 months before pregnancy.
+It’s ideal to start a prenatal 3–6 months before pregnancy.
 This gives your body time to build nutrient reserves, especially for key nutrients like folate, iron, choline, and omega-3s, which are crucial in the very early weeks of pregnancy (often before you even know you’re pregnant).
 Starting early helps set the foundation for both your health and your baby’s development.

-If you’re already pregnant, it’s never too late to start.
+It’s never too late to start.
 A high-quality prenatal can help fill in the gaps and support both you and your growing baby throughout pregnancy.

 And just as important, don’t stop once baby arrives!
 Similar to pregnancy, the postpartum period is nutritionally expensive.
 In fact, research shows that nutrient needs can remain as high (or even higher!) postpartum compared to pregnancy.
 Your body is healing, rebalancing hormones, and (if breastfeeding) producing nutrient-rich milk, which requires significant amounts of key vitamins and minerals.
 Continuing your prenatal through postpartum, and until you wean from breastfeeding, supports your recovery, energy, mood, and long-term wellness.

-Why Quality Matters
+Why Quality Matters (Especially in Pregnancy and Postpartum)

 Red Flags to Watch For